Healthy Homes Assessment Heretaunga

 What We Do

-As building inspectors, we handle all elements involved in specialist house examinations.
-We are there to ensure you make the right decision when buying your next home.
+As building inspectors, we take on all components involved in expert home inspects.
+We are here to ensure you make the best choice when it comes to buying your next home.

-We are serious about your investment and conduct detailed inspections so you won’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing your own home.
+We consider your investment to be a serious one We conduct detailed checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the enjoyable aspects of owning or purchasing your own home.

-We offer a wide range of services to ensure that you are completely informed about the condition of any property that you might be thinking of buying or selling and also other services.
+We specialise in a range of services to make sure you are completely updated on the condition of any property that you might be looking to purchase or sell in addition to other services.

-Our systematic method of conducting your house inspection and the latest software technology with digital photos embedded into your report, you are able to actually see any issues that may be discovered.
-Thanks to our detailed report, it’s easy to understand why we receive so many clients who recommend our services to their family and friends.
+We have a systematic approach to your property inspection as well as the latest technology in software including digital photos imbedded into the report, you are able to actually see any issues that may be discovered.
+Through our detailed report, it is easy to understand why we have so many customers who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports